The Ultimate Guide to Obtaining Small Business Grants

 What Happens After a Grant Is Approved?

-Grant money doesn’t need to be repaid, but that doesn’t mean you can spend it however you want.
-The grantors will keep tabs on your milestones to make sure you’re meeting the objectives they set.
+Grant money doesn’t need to be repaid, but the grantors will keep tabs on your milestones to make sure you’re meeting the objectives they set.
 These funders may allocate the money to you in stages, based on your ability to meet these milestones.